 - Steakhouse No. 316 – (Steakhouse) Our favorite steak in town and one of my top 5 steaks.
 The atmosphere is cozy and quirky and they also have some of the best onion rings.
 Get the Hamachi Crudo plate to start, thank me later.
 I think I also love this spot because they have a laundry list of sauces and steak toppings that are all phenomenal.

-- French Alpine Bistro – (French) We call it “the crêpe place,” but this cozy French bistro serves up every french delight from one of the best onion soup to cheese or chocolate fondue.
+- French Alpine Bistro – (French) We call it “the crêpe place,” but this cozy French bistro serves up every French delight from one of the best onion soups to cheese or chocolate fondue.
 It really is a cozy and ideal spot in the winter!

 - Kenichi – (Japanese) Get the dynamite shrimp, spicy edamame, and some of their specialty rolls.

-- Las Montañas (Mexican) – Serves Mexican & Tex-Mex classics (think queso and chips, tabletop sizzling fajitas, enchilada combo platters, and housemade tortillas) as well as ceviches and agua chiles.
-They also have Austin, Texas’ famous ‘Maudie’s Maragritas’!
-Opened by the same group behind Clark’s Oyster Bar!
+- Las Montañas (Mexican) – Serves Mexican & Tex-Mex classics as well as ceviches and agua chiles.
+The “Nº1 Fajitas” are some of the best steak fajitas I’ve ever had!
+Be sure to get the loaded queso and shrimp tacos for lunch!
+They also have Austin, Texas’ famous ‘Maudie’s Margaritas’!
+It was opened by the same group behind Clark’s!

 - Casa D’ Angelo (Italian) – Upscale Northern Italian restaurant in an elegant, modern space with a robust wine list & a patio.

-- Matsuhisa – (Japanese) From the same owners as Nobu, it’s one of the best sushi spots in town.
+- Matsuhisa (Japanese) – From the same owners as Nobu, it’s one of the best sushi spots in town!
+Along with your

 - Wild Fig (European) – Intimate, candlelit spot featuring a menu inspired by the cuisines of France, Spain, Italy & Greece.
 They are known for their ‘Fish in a Bag’ offering!

-- Monarch – (Steakhouse) The same owners as Steakhouse no. 316.
-They have an insane caesar salad that they make tableside and had a great tequila cocktail, the black pearl.
-If you’re choosing between the two, I’d go with Steakhouse no. 316!
+- Monarch (Steakhouse) – The same owners as Steakhouse no. 316.
+They have an insane Caesar salad that they make tableside and had a great tequila cocktail, the black pearl.
+But if you’re choosing between the two, I’d go with Steakhouse no. 316!

-- Casa Tua – (Italian) – Great patio and place to enjoy a spritz outside!
+- Casa Tua (Italian) – A great patio in the front and a place to enjoy a spritz outside!

-- Betula – (French/Pan-American) One of the hottest and best newer restaurants in Aspen.
-They’ve got great cocktails and good food and an incredible vibe.
+- Betula (French/Pan-American) – One of the hottest and best newer restaurants in Aspen.
+They’ve got great cocktails good food and an incredible vibe!

 - Hooch – Underground Craft cocktail bar that plays hip-hop!